dutchaug/devfest-2017/data/posts/2017-07-18-devfest-2017-announced.markdown

 ### Festival organizers

-[Google Developer Group The Dutch Android User Group](http://dutchaug.org/) (GDG Dutch AUG) is the principal organizer of DevFest NL.
+[Google Developer Group The Dutch Android User Group](http://dutchaug.org/) (GDG DutchAUG) is the principal organizer of DevFest NL.
 GDGs aim to share experiences and gain new knowledge, and each group is an open community that organizes exciting events focused on different Google technologies with an aim share their experience and passion.

 ### Call for papers